coinfloor/API/README.md

 API
 ===

+All quantities and prices transmitted via the API must have implicit scale factors applied.
-All values entered into or received from the trade engine need to have the quantity, price or total information scaled.
-Before placing trades or using the API, please read the [Scale.md File](Scale.md)
+Before using the API, please read [SCALE.md](SCALE.md).

 ---